Skip to main content

 21 mentions Positive Neutral Negative

 • “It's like Lethal Company but it's a lot more fun and not as scary.
-There are moments of fear, but overall it's more enjoyable and has a story that explains why this world is the way it is.”
+There are fair share of scary moments, but overall it's more fun and has a story, which I like because it explains how this world came to be.”

 • “Each session becomes a story of fear and doubt that unfolds differently every time.
 It’s that emergent storytelling—the kind born from player choices and reactions—that gives the game its replayability.”